Michael Swango: Murders

 Despite a very poor evaluation in his dean's letter from SIU, Swango gained a surgical internship at Ohio State University Medical Center in 1983, to be followed by a residency in neurosurgery.
 While he worked in Rhodes Hall at OSU, nurses noticed that apparently healthy patients began dying mysteriously with alarming frequency.
 Each time, Swango had been the floor intern.
 One nurse caught him injecting some "medicine" into a patient who later became strangely ill.

 The nurses reported their concerns to administrators but were met with accusations of paranoia.
 Swango was cleared by a cursory investigation in 1984.
 However, his work had been so slovenly that OSU pulled its residency offer after his internship ended in June.
-Later, it emerged that OSU officials feared that Swango would sue if he were fired without cause, and resolved to quietly push him out of the hospital as soon as possible after his internship ended.
+Later, it emerged that OSU officials feared that Swango would sue if he was fired without cause, and resolved to quietly push him out of the hospital as soon as possible after his internship ended.

-In July 1984, Swango returned to Quincy and began working as an emergency medical technician with the Adams County Ambulance Corps even though he had been fired from an ambulance service in Springfield for making a heart patient drive to the hospital.
+In July 1984, Swango returned to Quincy and began working as an emergency medical technician with the Adams County Ambulance Corps, even though he had been fired from an ambulance service in Springfield for making a heart patient drive to the hospital.
+Colleagues reported on his bizarre behavior and morbid obsessions, with one colleague reporting that Swango "sometimes [feels he has] an evil purpose in life."
 Soon, many of the paramedics on staff began noticing that whenever Swango prepared the coffee or brought any food in, several of them usually became violently ill, with no apparent cause.
 In October of that year, Swango was arrested by the Quincy Police Department after arsenic and other poisons were found in his possession.
+The main poison he used on his colleagues was an Ant poison that contained arsenic.
 On August 23, 1985, Swango was convicted of aggravated battery for poisoning co-workers.
 He was sentenced to five years' imprisonment.
 Swango's conviction led to recriminations at OSU.
-A scathing review by law school dean James Meeks concluded that the hospital should have called in the police, and also revealed several glaring shortcomings in its initial investigation of Swango.
-Nonetheless, it was another decade before OSU formally conceded it should have called in outside investigators.
-Prosecutors in Franklin County, home to Columbus, also considered bringing charges of murder and attempted murder against Swango, but decided against it for lack of physical evidence.
+A scathing review by law school dean James E. Meeks concluded that the hospital should have called in the police, and also revealed several glaring shortcomings in its initial investigation of Swango.
+Nonetheless, it was another decade before OSU conceded it should have called in outside investigators.
+Prosecutors in Franklin County, Ohio (where Columbus is located) also considered bringing charges of murder and attempted murder against Swango, but they decided against it for lack of physical evidence.